Birds of Mysore Area

 Introduction:

-MYSORE AREA BIRDS - is the outcome of intensive exploration of the area over three decades through well-planned field trips and analyzing & compiling the earlier reports since 1879.
+MYSORE AREA BIRDS - is the outcome of intensive exploration of the area over four decades through well-planned field trips and analyzing & compiling the reports since 1879.
 Different types of habitats spread over study area were examined during different seasons in addition to the locations previously visited by the seasoned eminent birders.
 Mysore area represents three southern districts of Karnataka state, namely Mysore, Mandya and Chamarajanagar.
 Biodiversity-rich forest reserves like Nagarhole and Bandipur National Parks; Nugu, Biligiri Rangaswamy, and Cauvery Wildlife Sanctuaries situated on the west- southeast boundary are excluded as their ecosystem is entirely different.
-Mandya and Chamarajanagar district were part of Mysore district till 1939 and 1997 respectively
+Mandya and Chamarajanagar district were part of Mysore district till 1939 and 1997 respectively.

 Previous explorations: